kristopolous/db.js/README.md

       ]
     }

+If the values of the field are an array, then the keys of the array are respected as the values.

 There's another example in the test.html file at around line 414

 <h3><a name=keyBy> [map] keyBy( field )</a> [ <a href=#toc-manipulating>top</a> ] </h3>